-Health is the fifth priority for the area this year.
-The top three subcategories this year are finding payment assistance for adult dental, hearing, and vision services, access to affordable comprehensive health care services, and access to affordable transportation.
+Health is the sixth priority for the area this year.
+The top three subcategories this year are finding payment assistance for adult dental, hearing, and vision services, access to affordable comprehensive health care services, and more community focus on preventative healthcare.
 BSACAP has determined that health is a family level need in our service area.